Samuel12209/SamuelBenitez.net/README.md

 # This is my profolio website for my projects & about me
-This project is my first time working on a website
+This project is my profolio website of me

-As well as using html and CSS This website showcases my projects and information about me!
+Uses html and CSS in the code

 this website has things like
 - skills